iurnah/ruihan.org/docs/leetcode/string/notes.md

 To keep loop invariance, you have to be really clear about the different type of chars in the string that may affect the complexity of the loop.
-The following problems can be tricky to implement when you keep the wrong loop invariance or have identified wrong if condition or while conditions.
+The following problems can be tricky to implement when you keep the wrong loop invariance or have identified the wrong if condition or while condition.

 ### 157. Read N Characters Given Read4